 The Genesee Waterways Center offers weekend walk-up public kayak and canoe rentals from May through October.
 Upstream on the Genesee River from the Genesee Waterways Center is the intersection of the Genesee River and the Erie Canal; you can also immerse yourself in the plant and animal life along Red Creek.

-Buy one admission and get one of equal or lesser value for free.
+Buy one admission, get one of equal or lesser value free.
 Not to be combined with another offer.

-The mansion and surrounding gardens of the George Eastman Museum have so many details to discover, and each season is uniquely spectacular.
-The museum is a beautiful tribute to the life & legacy of George Eastman and is the world’s oldest photography museum with one of the oldest film archives.
+The mansion and surrounding gardens of the George Eastman Museum offer numerous details to discover, and each season is uniquely spectacular.
+The museum is a beautiful tribute to the life and legacy of George Eastman and is the world’s oldest photography museum, boasting one of the oldest film archives.

 Geva is a vibrant theater that offers an intimate setting for classic and contemporary plays and musicals.
 The 522-seat Wilson Stage hosts significant productions, including the annual showing of A Christmas Carol and the 180-seat Fielding Stage. hosts smaller-scale productions, including improv comedy, one-actor shows, and readings,